69th Siege Battery, Royal Garrison Artillery: Hundred Days Offensive

-The guns resumed harassing fire (HF) against the Germans in support of Canadian Corps, which had taken over the line, and continued through the spring and early summer until 83rd Bde was withdrawn into GHQ Reserve on 19 July, when 69th Siege Bty was temporarily detached to 16th Bde, RGA, with VIII Corps.
-On 1 August 83rd Bde reassembled at Hesdin and entrained for Gentelles Wood in the Somme sector to rejoin Canadian Corps, now under Fourth Army.
-The heavy howitzers were got into position just in time to participate in the Battle of Amiens on 8 August.
-The attack went in at 04.20 and by 10.15 the enemy had been driven back out of range of the heavy guns.
-The brigade was left behind, and it was not until 13 August that 69th Siege Bty dragged its howitzers and ammunition up to Folies and began registering targets at Damery for the Canadians' follow-up attack on 15 August.
+The guns resumed harassing fire (HF) against the Germans in support of the Canadian Corps, which had taken over the line, and continued through the spring and early summer until the 83rd Brigade was withdrawn into GHQ Reserve on 19 July.
+At that point, the 69th Siege Battery was temporarily detached to the 16th Brigade, RGA, with VIII Corps.
+On 1 August, the 83rd Brigade reassembled at Hesdin and entrained for Gentelles Wood in the Somme sector to rejoin the Canadian Corps, now under the Fourth Army.
+The heavy howitzers were positioned just in time to participate in the Battle of Amiens on 8 August.
+The attack began at 04:20, and by 10:15, the enemy had been driven back out of range of the heavy guns.
+The brigade was left behind, and it was not until 13 August that the 69th Siege Battery dragged its howitzers and ammunition up to Folies and began registering targets at Damery for the Canadians' follow-up attack on 15 August.
 It also manned a brigade of captured German heavy guns, which it fired in support of the attack.
-The Allied Hundred Days Offensive was now well under way.
+The Allied Hundred Days Offensive was now well underway.

-During the Battle of Albert (23 August) 83rd Bde's batteries fired in support of the French XXXI Corps, which had relieved the Canadians but made little progress.
-The French finally captured Fresnoy-lès-Roye on 26 August, leaving 69th and 135th Siege Btys behind once more.
-69th Siege Bty finally joined the rest of the brigade near Nesle on 30 August.
-By early September 83rd Bde noted that hostile shelling was well below normal levels, and as the enemy pulled back out of range its batteries were placed in GHQ Reserve at Renancourt near Amiens and underwent training.
-It rejoined Fourth Army on 14 September and the caterpillar tractors began dragging the heavy guns up via Villers-Brettoneux, while 69th Siege Bty sent its gunners forward to begin laying platforms near St Quentin Wood.
-By 18 September the guns were in position, ammunition had been brought up to forward dumps and the brigade fired in support of the surprise attack of the Battle of Épehy.
-The initial attack was successful and the artillery then crushed a German counter-attack.
+During the Battle of Albert (23 August), the 83rd Brigade's batteries fired in support of the French XXXI Corps, which had relieved the Canadians but made little progress.
+The French finally captured Fresnoy-lès-Roye on 26 August, leaving the 69th and 135th Siege Batteries behind once more.
+The 69th Siege Battery finally joined the rest of the brigade near Nesle on 30 August.
+By early September, the 83rd Brigade noted that hostile shelling was well below normal levels, and as the enemy pulled back out of range, its batteries were placed in GHQ Reserve at Renancourt near Amiens and underwent training.
+The brigade rejoined the Fourth Army on 14 September, and the caterpillar tractors began dragging the heavy guns up via Villers-Brettoneux, while the 69th Siege Battery sent its gunners forward to begin laying platforms near St Quentin Wood.
+By 18 September, the guns were in position, ammunition had been brought up to forward dumps, and the brigade fired in support of the surprise attack during the Battle of Épehy.
+The initial attack was successful, and the artillery then crushed a German counter-attack.